 - 1 cup dried cranberries or raisins

 - Preheat oven to 350°.
-Beat banana, peanut butter, honey and vanilla until blended.
-In another bowl, combine next six ingredients; gradually beat into wet mixture.
+Beat bananas, peanut butter, honey and vanilla until blended.
+In another bowl, combine next 6 ingredients; gradually beat into wet mixture.
 Stir in dried cranberries.

 - Drop dough by 1/4 cupfuls 3 inches apart onto greased baking sheets; flatten to 1/2-in. thickness.

 - Bake until golden brown, 14-16 minutes.
 Cool on pans 5 minutes.
-Remove to wire racks to finish cooling.
+Remove to wire racks.
 Serve warm or at room temperature.
 To reheat, microwave each cookie on high just until warmed, 15-20 seconds.

 Nutrition Facts1 cookie: 212 calories, 6g fat (1g saturated fat), 0 cholesterol, 186mg sodium, 38g carbohydrate (25g sugars, 4g fiber), 5g protein.